astridlyre/dotfiles/README.md

-# My Dotfiles
+# My dot files

-As in the Linux tradition, here are my dotfiles.
-I use BSPWM and a few Xfce programs for my desktop.
+As in the Linux tradition, here are my dot files.
+I use bspwm and a few Xfce programs for my desktop.
 I mostly work from the terminal.

 ![Screen Shot One](https://raw.githubusercontent.com/astridlyre/dotfiles/master/ss1.jpg)

 ![Screen Shot Two](https://raw.githubusercontent.com/astridlyre/dotfiles/master/ss2.jpg)

-## Install Script
+## Install script

 Note: Use at your own risk.
 Overwrites all files with symbolic links.